ibrahimnader/reactnd-project-myreads-starter/README.md

-# this is the FWD internship (udacity react nanodegree)  first project
+# This is the Egypt FWD internship first project
 # MyReads Project

 This is a Reactjs project for categorizing books in shelfs